christabely/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # awk, tar, bzip2, date, scp, ulimit, umask, and shell scripting.

-Certainly, here's an explanation of each of these terms:

 1. **Awk**:
    - Awk is a versatile text processing tool used in Unix-like operating systems.
 It can process text files, extract data, and perform various operations, making it valuable for tasks like data manipulation, reporting, and data extraction.
 Awk uses patterns and actions to process data.